Based on an article about a man who suffered from amnesia.

 Then maybe we're all hypnotized.

-Guitar, sax, keyboards, drums, vocals: John Baker
+Guitar, sax, keyboard, drums, vocals: John Baker.